The Right Tools – Metalworking Files

 Need More From Your Metalworking Files?

 Power Rotary Burr For MetalworkingGoing beyond the typical metalworking files takes us to the power tools incarnation of the “files” technology.
 If you want Danger with a capital “D”, these power versions will give it.
 These, like in the photo, are “Rotary Burrs”.
 Dangerous, because this is one wicked tool!
 Does it look nice enough?
-Not only will it will eat anything it touches, but it can whip a tool right from your hands, or worse, shatter in splinters all over — if you can’t keep it in control.
+Not only will it will eat anything it touches, but it can whip a tool right from your hands, or worse, shatter in splinters all over.
+You must keep these things in control.

 This one is carbide, and it eats steel.
 It devours aluminum, but it burns on wood.
 Super cool tool, but nasty just the same.

 Not for use by people with shaky hands.
-The one shown in the image is carbide, made for metalworking, and it eats steel, wood, (or fingers or whatever it touches) for lunch.
-Be careful.
+The one shown in the image is carbide, made for metalworking, and it eats steel, wood, (or fingers) for lunch.
+Please do Be careful.

 Comments